katesyberspace/game-of-life/README.md

 - Run `docker build .`

 ### Using your local setup:
-Install go, once done run `go test` in your game folder
+Install go, once done run `go test -v ./..` in your game folder